IncDrops/PollitGo/README.md

 *   **Automatically delete Stripe customer objects:** Recommended: **Do not delete**.
 Retain Stripe data for history and reporting.
 *   **Stripe API key with restricted access:**
     1. In your Stripe Dashboard (Developers > API keys), create a **new restricted API key**.
-    2. Grant it only the permissions required by the extension (refer to extension documentation).
+    2. Grant it only the permissions required by the extension (refer to extension documentation for the exact list).
-    3. In the Firebase Extension configuration, for the "Stripe API key" field, click the **"Create secret"** button.
+    3. In the Firebase Extension configuration, for the "Stripe API key" field:
-    4. In the "Create secret" dialog:
-        *   **Secret name:** Give it a memorable name (e.g., `STRIPE_EXTENSION_RESTRICTED_KEY`).
-        *   **Secret value:** Paste the restricted API key (`rk_test_...` or `rk_live_...`) from Stripe.
-    5. Click "Create secret".
-    6. Back in the extension configuration, select the newly created secret name from the dropdown list.
+        *   **Directly paste your Stripe Restricted API Key (e.g., `rk_test_...`) into the input field.**
+        *   Then, click the **"Create secret"** button associated with that field.
+        *   The system will store this key in Google Cloud Secret Manager.
+It might auto-generate a name for the secret, or if it prompts for a name in a subsequent small dialog, provide one (e.g., `STRIPE_EXTENSION_API_KEY`).
+        *   The field on the extension page will then show the *name* of the secret, not the raw key.
+    4. If the UI for creating the secret is unclear or seems to store an incorrect value:
+        *   Note the *name* of the secret the extension is configured to use.
+        *   Go to Google Cloud Console -> Security -> Secret Manager.
+        *   Find the secret by its name.
+        *   View its versions.
+If the latest version does not contain your actual Stripe API key, click "+ ADD NEW VERSION", paste the correct Stripe API key as the "Secret value", and create the new version.
+The extension will use the latest enabled version.
 *   **Stripe webhook secret:**
+    1. For the *initial installation*, you might leave this blank if allowed, or if you have a general webhook signing secret already created in Secret Manager, you can select it.
-    1. After the initial installation of the extension, go to its configuration page in the Firebase Console.
+    2.  *After* the extension is installed, go to its configuration page in the Firebase Console.
 It will provide a **Webhook URL**.
-    2. In your Stripe dashboard (Developers > Webhooks), click "Add endpoint".
+    3. In your Stripe dashboard (Developers > Webhooks), click "Add endpoint".
-    3. Paste the Webhook URL from Firebase.
+    4. Paste the Webhook URL from Firebase.
-    4. Select the events the extension should listen for (see "Events to listen for" below or extension documentation).
+    5. Select the events the extension should listen for (see "Events to listen for" below or extension documentation).
-    5. Stripe will then provide a **Signing secret** (`whsec_...`) for this endpoint.
+    6. Stripe will then provide a **Signing secret** (`whsec_...`) for this endpoint.
-    6. Go back to the Firebase Console and **reconfigure** the Stripe extension.
+    7. Go back to the Firebase Console and **reconfigure** the Stripe extension.
-    7. For the "Stripe webhook secret" field, click **"Create secret"**.
+    8. For the "Stripe webhook secret" field, click **"Create secret"**.
-    8. In the "Create secret" dialog:
+    9. In the "Create secret" dialog (or if the UI is direct, paste the `whsec_...` value):
         *   **Secret name:** (e.g., `STRIPE_EXTENSION_WEBHOOK_SECRET`).
         *   **Secret value:** Paste the signing secret (`whsec_...`) from Stripe.
-    9. Click "Create secret".
+    10. Click "Create secret".
-    10. Select the newly created secret name from the dropdown.
+    11. Select the newly created secret name from the dropdown.
 *   **Events to listen for (during extension configuration):**
     *   **Essential for payments:** `checkout.session.completed`
     *   **Recommended for customer sync:** `customer.created`, `customer.updated`
     *   **Optional (if managing products/prices in Stripe that your app uses):** `product.created`, `product.updated`, `product.deleted`, `price.created`, `price.updated`, `price.deleted`

 This ensures your Stripe keys are handled securely via Google Cloud Secret Manager.
+The Stripe extension will deploy its own Cloud Functions for its operations.
+If you have custom Stripe-related Cloud Functions (like in `functions/src/index.ts`), they are separate and handle logic not covered by the extension.